tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 Using this ritual on a language you have both heard and seen as a piece of writing within the past 24 hours allows you to understand it in both forms for the next 24 hours, and an Arcana skill check result of 25 or higher allows you to speak and write the language.

-**Skill Check**: Your Arcana skill check determines how well you understand the language or writing.
+**Skill Check:** Your Arcana skill check determines how well you understand the language or writing.

 #### Dancing Lights

-**Casting Time/Duration**: 1 minute**/**1 minute
+**Casting Time/Duration:** 1 minute**/**1 minute

-**Market/Component Cost**: 150 gp**/**30 gp or 1 recovery
+**Market/Component Cost:** 150 gp**/**30 gp or 1 recovery

-**Effect**: You create up to four floating orbs of light, or one light of vaguely humanoid shape.
+**Effect:** You create up to four floating orbs of light, or one light of vaguely humanoid shape.
 These lights can be of any color.
 Each orb sheds bright light nearby.

 Each light can fly.
 Whenever you use a move action to move, you can move all the lights as part of that action.
 You can also use a quick action to move all your lights.
 You must have line of effect to a light to move it.
 Any light goes out if it becomes far away from you at the end of your turn.

 #### Eye of Alarm

-**Casting Time/Duration**: 30 minutes**/**24 hours (special)
+**Casting Time/Duration:** 30 minutes**/**24 hours (special)

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: This ritual creates watchful eyes that you place nearby where you perform the ritual.
+**Effect:** This ritual creates watchful eyes that you place nearby where you perform the ritual.
 Each eye is located in a particular location; it is intangible and can't be interacted with physically.
 The eyes are nearly invisible and have a Stealth check result of 20 to avoid detection.

-**Skill Check**: Your Arcana skill check determines how many eyes you can place and what type of vision or sensory ability they possess.
+**Skill Check:** Your Arcana skill check determines how many eyes you can place and what type of vision or sensory ability they possess.

 | Arcana Skill Check Result | Eyes Created | Vision/Sensory Ability |
 | ------------------- | ------------ | ---------------------- |